 These are the components that contain the software code that allow a hard disk drive to function.
-If these are corrupt then a hard disk will fail to read any of the data area.
+If these are corrupt then a hard disk will fail to read any of the data areas.
 Symptoms can include a hard disk drive sounding normal but not being detected in the BIOS or being detected with an incorrect model number.

 Printed circuit board (PCB) failure, head pre-amplifier failure.

 Often these are a result of a power surge, or an incorrect power supply being used.
-In the case of a failed PCB the hard disk drive will not spin up.
+In the case of a failed PCB, the hard disk drive will not spin up.
 Often the PCB will get very hot and on occasion components on the PCB will show burn marks.